erlankurnia/erlankurnia.github.io/public/notes/secure-websocket-service-on-vps-using-apache.md

 ## **Conclusion**

 By following these steps, you've set up a secure, production-ready WebSocket service on your own VPS, accessible via a custom subdomain and protected with SSL.
 With Apache handling SSL termination and proxying, and PM2 managing your Node.js process, your real-time application is ready for reliable, secure operation.

+See [this note](/note/2/Secure%20WebSocket%20Service%20on%20a%20VPS%20using%20Nginx) if you prefer using Nginx instead of Apache.